ibm-cloud-docs/discovery-data/connect.md

         - To crawl a specific folder, enter `box://app.box.com/user/USER_ID/folder/FOLDER_ID/FolderName`.
         - To crawl a specific user, enter `box://app.box.com/user/USER_ID/`.

+1. Optional: Set the following switch in **Proxy settings**:
+    -  **Enable proxy settings** - By default, is set to **Off**.
+Enable this option when you are using the proxy server to access the data source server.
+        -  **Username** - Optional: The username that you use to authenticate, if the proxy server requires authentication.
+If you do not know your username, you can obtain it from the administrator of the proxy server.
+        -  **Password** - Optional: The password that you use to authenticate, if the proxy server requires authentication.
+If you do not know your password, you can obtain it from the administrator of the proxy server.
+        -  **Proxy server host name or IP address** - The host name or the IP address of the proxy server.
+        -  **Proxy server port number** - The network port that you want to connect to on the proxy server.

 1. Optional: Set the following switch in **Security**:
     - **Enable Document Level Security** - By default, this switch is set to **Off**.
 You must enable this option to activate document level security.
 When this option is enabled, your users can crawl and query content that they have access to when logged in to Box.
 For more information, see [About document level security](/docs/discovery-data?topic=discovery-data-collection-types#configuredls).
 1. Click **Finish**.